coldtype/coldtype/docs/tutorials/text.rst

 The last two examples also illustrate something important about Coldtype — (almost) everything is self-mutating by default.
 So a line like ``pens[0].rotate(180)`` changes ``pens[0]`` directly, meaning you don’t need to assign it to a new variable.
 This makes it very easy to directly manipulate nested structures without needing to reassign variables.

-This also means that sometimes it is very necessary to ``copy`` pens in order to double them.
+This also means that sometimes it is very necessary to ``copy`` pens in order to double them, so you can make changes to a copy without modifying the original.
 For instance:

 .. code:: python